-NumPy, short for Numerical Python is a core library for scientific computing in Python.
-As the name suggests, it provides a host of tools and to conduct mathematical and numerical routines.
+NumPy, short for Numerical Python is a library for scientific computing in Python.
+As the name suggests, it provides a host of tools to conduct mathematical and numerical routines.
 One amongst these high-performing tools is the NumPy array.
 This multidimensional array object is a powerful data structure for efficient computation on vectors and matrices.
 In this article, we will explore these arrays and their power-packed functionalities.

-Introduction to Data Visualization with Matplotlib
+Introduction to Data Visualization with Matplotlib (follow along)

-Matplotlib is one of the most commonly used Python package for 2D-graphics.
-It provides a quick ways to visualize data from Python and also create publication-quality figures in various different formats.
+Matplotlib is the most popular Python package for data visualization.
+It provides a quick way to visualize data from Python and create publication-quality figures in various different formats.
 Matplotlib is a multi-platform data visualization library built on NumPy arrays.
 This allows it to work with the broader SciPy stack.

 Matplotlib, Pyplot and IPython Shell